-The IRS is processing the fifth (November) round of monthly payments for the expanded Advance Child Tax Credit (CTC) to parents and guardians with eligible dependents.
+The IRS has now processed the sixth (December) and final round of monthly payments in 2021 for the expanded Advance Child Tax Credit (CTC) to parents and guardians with eligible dependents.
 This latest batch of payments worth over $15 billion will go out to nearly 35 million households covering around 90% of eligible dependents.

 While most payments will be made automatically, the key is ensure you have e-filed your tax return or updated the CTC non-filers tool (details below) so that the IRS has your latest income and dependent information to pay out this credit correctly.
 You can also check the IRS’ CTC portal for eligibility and payment issues.

-See the relevant sections and comments below for more details and FAQs around this payment.
+See the relevant sections and comments below for more details and FAQs around this payment and whether this payment will continue in 2022.
 This article is regularly updated and you can stay connected via the free subscription options below.

-Expanded Monthly Child Tax Credit Extended into 2022
+Will the Expanded Monthly Child Tax Credit Continue in 2022?

-Under Biden’s Build Back Better spending plan working its way through Congress, the currently expanded Child Tax Credit has provisions for a further one year extension, bringing the total amount paid over 2 years to a maximum of $7,200.
+Under Biden’s Build Back Better spending plan working its way through Congress, the currently expanded Child Tax Credit has provisions for a further one year extension and advance payments in 2022, bringing the total amount paid over 2 years to a maximum of $7,200.
 The current expanded CTC is a refundable credit, being partially paid in advance in 2021.
 The rest is claimed in 2022 via your tax return.

-The 2022 CTC extension will work in a similar manner, expected that it can be paid in advance for all of 2022, meaning an ongoing monthly payment for over 35 million American households.
+The 2022 CTC extension will work in a similar manner to the 2021 payment, expected that it can be paid in advance for all of 2022, meaning an ongoing monthly payment for over 35 million American households.
 See below for the standard/base payment amounts available over the next 2 years.

 |Expanded CTC Year||Ages 5 and younger credit||Ages 6 to 17 Payment|